odoo/owl/doc/component.md

 OWL components are defined as a subclass of Component.
 The rendering is exclusively done by a [QWeb](qweb.md) template (either defined inline or preloaded in QWeb).
-The rendering is done by QWeb, which will generate a virtual dom representation of the widget, then patch the DOM to apply the changes in an efficient way.
+Rendering a component generates a virtual dom representation of the widget, which is then patched to the DOM, in order to apply the changes in an efficient way.

 OWL components observe their states, and rerender themselves whenever it is changed.
 This is done by an [observer](observer.md).